Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 * To learn more about each IW module, consult the README file for each one on the IW code distribution repo.
   * github.com/commonmedia/islandora_webform.git

+* Enable the Islandora Webform module for each site that needs it.

 **Ensure that all dependencies are enabled**

 * Administer > Modules
 * Look for any Required but "missing" or "disabled" dependencies for the modules: Webform, Webform AJAX, Islandora Webform, and Islandora Webform Ingest modules, Islandora Example Simple Text.

-**Configure the Islandora Webform module**

-* Actually, there are no global configuration options for this module.
+* There are no global configuration options for this module.
 All configuration is managed separately for each webform you set up.

 ***

-**5. Configure Drupal Permissions for the Islandora Webform module**
+**5. Configure Drupal Roles for the Islandora Webform module**

-* Depending on your needs, you may need to create a couple of new roles to specify what IW permissions your users should have.
+* Depending on your needs, you may need to create a couple of new Drupal user roles so you can give different permissions to difference groups of webform users.
 * Administer > People > Permissions > Roles

 ***

 ![webform_16.png](/how_to_documentation/images/webform_16.png)

-Figure 2: Configuring Drupal Roles for the Islandora Webform module
+Figure 3: Configuring Drupal Roles for the Islandora Webform module users

 ***